Calmness, Clarity, Choices

 - Training Seminars, Workshops & Staff Retreats

-- Ongoing Training, Education & Support & Personal Coaching
+- Ongoing Training, Education & Support & Group Coaching

-- Study: The study of the mindfulness model of attention & intention.
+Study: The study of the mindfulness training model of attention & intention.

 - The training is self-paced.